watson-developer-cloud/openwhisk-sdk/README.md

 * `output` : System output.
 Include the output from the request when you have several requests within the same Dialog turn to pass back in the intermediate information.

-If you haven't created a package binding, you can invoke the message action by providing all the required parameters, i.e.:
+If you haven't created a service binding, you can invoke the message action by providing all the required parameters.
+For example:

 ```
 bx wsk action invoke conversation-v1/message -p username <username> -p password <password> -p version_date <version_date> -p workspace_id 'my-id' -p input '{"text": "Hello world!"}'